Bangkok Hilton: Production

-Locations
+Filming locations

 The production was shot in Australia, Thailand, India, and England.

 The majority of the locations were shot in Sydney.
 A former convalescent hospital in Concord, Sydney served as the Faulkner family estate.
 Green-screen technology was used to superimpose this manor-style house into a rural New South Wales setting.

 Other Sydney locations included Balmain High School, the former Mater Misericordiae hospital in Crows Nest and the Water Board (MWB) facility in Waterloo, as well as the Metro Cinema in Kings Cross.

 Additional indoor scenes based in Thailand were largely set-based in the Kennedy Miller Studios Sydney, apart from scenes involving escape from the prison hospital in the final episode.
 This and earlier minor scenes (before the incarceration) were filmed in a disused section of the Mater Misericordiae Hospital in Crows Nest, New South Wales.

 The non-set-based shots required careful acoustic management to ensure uniformity of sound and continuity of light.

 Overseas locations included Bangkok International Airport, the Royal Orchid Sheraton Hotel in Bangkok, the Cidade de Goa Resort Hotel in Goa, Dabolim Airport in Goa, and London, England.